 I love spires.
 The big ones in Yosemite didn’t interest me that much, though there was a fun day with Dave Schultz when we climbed the first one-day ascent of Lost Arrow Spire in eight hours, but when I got out in the Southwest deserts, I really fell in love with climbing spires.
 The Totem Pole in Monument Valley with Bridwell was memorable, but really an anomaly as it was a repeat of a well-climbed tower.
 I got started with Dave Insley around 1986, we climbed Agathla (one of the wildest rides ever) then the Totem Pole (my first time up), and I discovered an experience like nothing felt before.
 Using a combination of hard bold free and quick dynamic aid, the efficiency of movement on terrifying thin towers of rock, and always with an airy summit to appreciate the moment, was intoxicating.
 Here, proficiency in the technical aspects of rope and protection are the key to safely ascending--and descending--new routes.
 I probably climbed about 50 spires in the Southwest deserts, similar to Piaz’s record of first ascents in the Dolomites, so his pioneering routes back in the 1900’s on the vast array of unclimbed spires all around him is incredibly inspiring to look back on.
-By the way, for better flow reading this article, you can skip these footnotes.

 “There’s something happening here, what it is ain’t exactly clear”—Buffalo Springfield

 Campanile Basso, 6th ascent by Tita Piaz, 1902